typelevel/typelevel.github.com/_posts/2015-09-21-change-values.md

 ```

 You can use a type parameter to represent one simple slot in an
-otherwise specified structure, as above.
+otherwise concretely specified structure, as above.
 You can
 [use one to represent 10 slots](https://bitbucket.org/ermine-language/ermine-writers/src/9ec9a98c30bc9924cc49888895f8832e8ce4f8e1/writers/html/src/main/scala/com/clarifi/reporting/writers/HTMLDeps.scala?at=default#HTMLDeps.scala-37).

 Parameterized types are the type system’s version of functions.
 They